navigation

 How to develop an effective internal communication plan?

-An internal communication plan can be developed in a few simple steps.
-Taking into account the goals you plan to achieve, the resources at your disposal and the needs and preferences of the target group.
-According to these criteria, select the tools that you will use in building an internal communication system in your company.
+communication plan Internally, it can be developed in a few simple steps.
+Consider the objectives you plan to achieve, the resources at your disposal and the needs and preferences of your target group.
+According to these criteria, select the tools you will use to build the system internal communication in your company.
 Not all elements of communication may be necessary.

 Then, carefully familiarize yourself with the capabilities of each tool and train all employees in their proper use.
 Also define the rules for using each tool - when to use instant messaging and different types of applications, when e-mail, how often to hold face-to-face meetings and teleconferences, what to put on notice boards, and what forms of feedback to expect.

-Describe all assumptions and share the communication plan with all employees, discussing all the guidelines in it in detail.
-Declare that the presented document is a flexible tool and that everyone has a real impact on its modification.
-Set up a path for submitting comments on the plan being implemented.
-Based on the information received, update it and inform employees about each modification made.
+Describe all assumptions and share communication plan to all employees, discussing in detail all the guidelines it contains.
+Declare that the document presented is a flexible tool and everyone has a real say in modifying it.
+Establish a path for sending comments on the plan to be implemented.
+On the basis of the information received, update it and inform employees of any modification made.

-The first thing you will need is the purpose of your communication plan.
-The point is whether you need to positively influence the business environment towards the project, or rather inform shareholders reliably about the next steps or enable the flow of practical information.
-This will make it easier for you to choose the means and tools later.
-This way it will be consistent communication strategy.
+The first thing you will need is a target of communication plan.
+It is a question of whether you need to make the business environment feel positive about the project, or whether you need to reliably inform stakeholders about the next steps or enable the flow of practical information.
+This will make it easier for you to select measures and tools later on.
+This will create a coherent communication strategy.
 In addition to the obvious steps, such as the selection of audience, media and message, you also need to define the resources and sources that you will use.

-Perhaps there is an unused billboard on the company premises or a large-format advertisement can be placed on the wall of the building.
-Or maybe you have good contacts in the local media.
-You can take advantage of all of this if you plan ahead in your strategy.
-Some end up creating their communication plan here.
-If you want to go a step further, break down the communication plan into specific steps that you can immediately plan and assign to employees.
-For example, "contact with the media" is a broad term.
-However, you can break this point into stages: defining the media interested in this information, finding telephone numbers and addresses to the right people, creating an information package, sending information packages, answering journalists' questions ...
+Perhaps there is an unused billboard on your company premises or a large-format advertisement can be placed on the wall of a building.
+Or perhaps you have good contacts in the local media.
+You can make use of all this if you plan ahead in your strategy.
+Some people end up creating their communication plan.
+If you want to go one step further, smash communication plan into concrete steps that you can plan and allocate to your employees right away.
+E.g. 'contacting the media' is a broad concept.
+However, you can divide this subsection into steps: defining the media interested in this information, finding phone numbers and addresses for the relevant people, creating a news package, sending out news packages, answering journalists' questions....

 What does the communication plan look like in practice?

-An extensive communication plan usually takes the form of a table in which you will find fields such as:
+Expanded communication plan is usually in the form of a table, in which you will find fields such as:

 • recipients;